 - the store is nearby and it is easy to pick up an item;

 - and of course, experiencing some products like, for instance, custom footwear or luxury watches in real life before you buy them, is a big deal.

-Magento does understand the importance of being able to provide this and even greater capabilities to merchants and SIs.
+Magento understands the importance of providing these and even greater capabilities to merchants and SIs.

 Native support of In-Store Pickup is already planned for the MSI Milestone 3 (to be delivered in 2019).
 But even now, taking the advantage of all the new entry points and APIs of the MSI, system integrators can easily add In-Store Pickup feature on their clients’ stores.
 This is much more convenient and easier than before.

 In addition to that, now Magento Shipping has Click & Collect as a shipping option that enables customers to collect shipments from designated stores directly, which is a great addition to your omnichannel strategy.

 First, let’s take a look at the most important parts of the MSI’s domain model, so we can better understand the core logic of the product.